MicrosoftDocs/powerbi-docs/articles/powerbi-sample-retail-analysis-take-a-tour.md

     Note that for the Women’s category, his district never met last year’s volume.

-3. 3.Explore the other district managers and categories – what other insights can you find?
+3. Explore the other district managers and categories – what other insights can you find?

 4. When you are ready – return to the dashboard.